Published on

 Exactis is a marketing and data aggregation firm that collects and sells data on millions of people.
 In 2017, Exactis accidentally exposed a database containing 340 million individual records, including millions of US citizens' names, phone numbers, emails, and other sensitive data.

-In the aftermath of the Exactis cryptographic failure, Exactis took steps to improve its data security.
-The company encrypted databases, secured servers, and implemented new security policies.
-Exactis also offered free credit monitoring to the people whose data was exposed.
+In the aftermath of the Exactis cryptographic failure, Exactis took steps to improve its data security to avoid sensitive data exposure and data breaches in the future.
+The company encrypted databases, secured servers, and implemented new security policies to protect data.
+Exactis also offered free credit monitoring to the people whose data was exposed to help monitor for identity theft and other issues.

 Read the SecurityWeek Article: Massive Breach at Data Broker Exactis Exposes Millions of Americans

 Cryptographic Failures allow attackers to access sensitive data that should be secure.
-Many things can be done to protect against cryptographic failures, but the key is to use strong cryptographic algorithms and protocols.
+Many things can be done to protect against cryptographic implementation errors and cryptographic vulnerabilities, but the key is to use secure encryption algorithms for cryptographic implementations.

-Here are some ways you can prevent Cryptographic Failures within your application:
+Here are some ways you can prevent cryptographic weaknesses within your application:

-Strong Encryption Algorithms - embracing the latest and industry-accepted standards like AES or RSA to ensure robust protection for sensitive data against malicious actors.
+Embracing the latest, industry-accepted standards such as AES or RSA ensures robust protection of sensitive data against malicious actors.

 Bring The Diligent Developers to Your Organization

-Our AppSec experts at Security Journey recommend that developers don’t just take annual training on the most current OWASP Top 10 to be aware of prominent vulnerabilities and code risks but to have continuous training and conversations about code security in your organization.
+Our AppSec experts at Security Journey recommend that developers don’t just take annual training on the latest OWASP Top 10 to stay aware of prominent vulnerabilities and code risks, but also have continuous training and conversations about secure coding practices in your organization to protect sensitive data.

 But why not have fun in the process?

-Security Journey developed The Diligent Developer Security Awareness & Education Program as a fun way to not only enhance security awareness, but to build skills across your development team to empower them to think securely.
+Security Journey developed The Diligent Developer Security Awareness & Education Program as a fun way to not only enhance security awareness, but to build skills across your development team to empower them to think securely and focus on data protection.
 This could be added to National Cybersecurity Awareness Month initiatives for the entire development team or be used to grow a security champions program.

 In Chapter Two, The Diligent Developers take on The Wizard of Cryptographic Failures: